• Diet & Nutrition

 Herbal adaptogens can be quite potent so consult your doctor if you're on medication.

-6. Gingko Biloba for brain fog
+6. Ginkgo Biloba for brain fog

 Brain fog will affect up to 70% of women according to the Fawcett Society Landmark Study.
-Forgetting words, finding it hard to retain information, lack of focus and memory lapses can make life really difficult.
-Especially at work.
+Forgetting words, finding it hard to retain information, lack of focus and memory lapses can make life really difficult — especially at work.

-We lose 1 in 10 menopausal women over 50 in the workplace due to brain fog induced loss of confidence.
+We lose 1 in 10 menopausal women over 50 in the workplace due to brain fog-induced loss of confidence.
 The brain is as dependent on your oestrogen supply as your body.

 Ginkgo is one of the oldest living trees and the leaves have been used in Chinese medicine for centuries.
 It is associated with supporting healthy cognitive function, mental performance and improving blood flow to the brain.